WebEngDUS/WebEngDUS/README.md

 Everything you need to know about how we run the *Web Engineering DUS Meetup*.

+## Getting involved

+If you want to get involved, please check out our [Contribution Guide](./CONTRIBUTING.md).

 ## Checklists

 Organizing and running the *Web Engineering DUS Meetup* is getting more and more complex.